csiew/md2magic/README.md

 # md2magic
 **md2magic** is a wrapper for [markdown2](https://github.com/trentm/python-markdown2) that allows users to generate websites from markdown files.
+It also supports generic HTML files for headers, footers, and content rather than markdown files.
+The distinction in their file types are automatically detected.

 ### Usage
 Instructions to create a basic website: